Thermica and thermisol

 Thermica models conduction effects using two methods.

-The simplified RCN method is a first-order approach that removes edges, simplifying node-to-node couplings for standard scenarios.
+The simplified RCN method is a first-order approach that removes edges and simplifies node-to-node couplings for standard scenarios.

 The RCN method, a second-order approach, uses a quadratic temperature profile within each node and integrates Fourier's law on edges to calculate conductive fluxes.
-This method, compatible with the finite volume approach, creates a new data structure for thermal nodes and edge interactions.
+This method, compatible with the finite volume approach, creates a new data structure for thermal nodes and edge interactions, enhancing thermal simulation precision.

 Thermisol

-Thermisol computes temperature solutions automatically set from the thermica following outputs: a nodal description, complementary items, couplings and fluxes, which combine in a detailed thermal model.
+Thermisol computes temperature solutions automatically based on Thermica’s outputs: a nodal description, complementary items, couplings, and fluxes.
+These elements form a detailed thermal model.

 Thermal models can be easily enriched thanks to a very accessible thermal modelling language (Mortran) and a powerful user library.
-This allows them for a fast, robust and smart temperature solver that offers both steady-state and transient analysis.
+This enables a fast, robust, and smart temperature solver offering both steady-state and transient analysis.
+Thermisol plays a key role in the engineering workflow and supports the accuracy required for high-fidelity simulation results.